 What are the steps of DevOps transformation?

-There can be the following steps within the DevOps transformation:
+Consider the following steps when envisaging the DevOps transformation roadmap:

 • Go for consult and audit